 In conclusion we can say that Negotiable instruments are particular type of documents use in business transactions, the ownership of which can be freely transferred from one person to another.
 Types of Negotiable Instruments are Promissory note, Bill of exchange ,Cheque.
 Promissory note - "An instrument in writing containing an unconditional undertaking, signed by the maker, to pay a certain sum of money only to or to the order of a certain person or to the bearer of the instrument".
-Bill of exchange - "An instrument in writing containing an unconditional order, signed by the maker, directing a certain person to pay a certain sum of money only to or to the order of a certain person or to the bearer of the instrument".
-Cheque - "Itis an order by the account holder of the bank directing his banker to pay on demand the specified amount, to or to the order of the person named therein or to the bearer".
+Bill of exchange - "An instrument".
+Bill of exchange - "An instrument in writing containing an unconditional order, signed by the maker, directing a certain person to pay a certain sum of money only to or to the bearer of the instrument".
+Cheque - "It is an order by the account holder of the bank directing his banker to pay on demand the specified amount, to or to the order of the person named therein or to the bearer".